-5.3 Children Missing from Education (CME)
+5.3 Children Missing from Education

-- Children missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation particularly county lines.
-A robust response to children missing from education will support the identification of such abuse and may help prevent the risk of children going missing in the future. - Where possible, the school will hold more than one emergency contact number for each pupil so we have additional options to make contact with a responsible adult if a child missing education is also identified as being a welfare and/or safeguarding concern. - Where the school have concerns that a child is missing from education, we will respond in line with our statutory duties (DfE: Children missing education) and local policies.
+- Children missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation - particularly county lines.
+A robust response to children missing from education will support the identification of such abuse and may help prevent the risk of children going missing in the future. - Where possible, the school will hold more than one emergency contact number for each student so we have additional options to make contact with a responsible adult if a child missing education is also identified as being a welfare and/or safeguarding concern. - Where the school have concerns that a child is missing from education, we will respond in line with our statutory duties (DfE: Children missing education) and local policies.
 Local support is available via the PRU, Inclusion and Attendance Service (PIAS).

-5.4 Elective Home Education (EHE)
+5.4 Elective Home Education

-Where a parent/carer expresses their intention to remove a child from school with a view to educating at home, we will respond in line with national Elective Home Education guidance and local Kent guidance.
-We will work together with parents/carers and other key professionals and organisations to ensure decisions are made in the best interest of the child.
+Where a parent/carer expresses their intention to remove a child from school with a view to educating at home, we will respond in line with national Elective Home Education guidance and local Kent guidance and will work together with parents/carers and other key professionals and organisations to ensure decisions are made in the best interest of the child.

-5.5 Children who need a social worker (child in need and child protection plans)
+5.5 Children who need a Social Worker (Child in Need and Child Protection Plans)